esmerel/esmerel/README.md

 - 👋 Hi, I’m @esmerel
 - 👀 I’m interested in a lot.
-I am a knitting, homebrewing, 3D printing, baking, homeschooling person with 2 kids and 4 pets.
+I am a knitting, homebrewing, 3D printing, baking, homeschooling person with 3 kids and 5 pets.
+Or more pets.
+Depends on if you count the ferals.
-- 🌱 I’m currently learning how to rebuild a 3d printer that isn't what I thought it was.
+- 🌱 I’m currently executive functioning like a potato.
 - 💞️ I’m looking to collaborate on .... hm, good question.
 - 📫 How to reach me ... - @esmerel on twitter or my username @ gmail.